 Enjoy a cocktail in the reception room while you explore the history of the Spanish Riding School, followed by a rehearsal performance.

-The Spanish Riding School in Vienna is the only institution in the world where the classic equestrian skills have been preserved.
-Treat yourself to an unforgettable experience showed by the precision of movement of the Lipizzan horses, which move in perfect harmony with the music.
+The Spanish Riding School in Vienna is the only institution in the world where classic equestrian skills have been preserved.
+Treat yourself to an unforgettable experience shown by the precision of movement of the Lipizzan horses, which move in perfect harmony with the music.

-The Spanish Riding School and its world-famous Lipizzaners offer the highest standard of horse-riding art in the Baroque ambience of the Imperial Palace.
+The Spanish Riding School and its world-famous Lipizzaners offer the highest standard of horse-riding art in the Baroque ambiance of the Imperial Palace.